semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 **Horizontal bar chart** visualizes distribution of values by category for value comparison.

 We have a compact version of the horizontal bar chart — **[Compact horizontal bar chart](/data-display/bar-horizontal-compact/bar-horizontal-compact)**.
-Use it when you need to save space in the interface, and the category names can be long (for example, in localization).
+Use it when values of all categories add up to 100%, and you need to save space in the interface, and the category names can be long (for example, in localization).

 ![](static/hor-vs-compact.png)